 Thank you for stopping by my website.
 If you’re returning, I appreciate you coming back.
 If it’s your first time, I hope you see something you like.
-I’m preparing for the release of my 28th book, A Family Affair, a compelling tale about a family secret and a young woman determined to uncover the truth about her past.
-I’m so excited about this book and if you want to get a jump start, head on over to Amazon and download the first seven chapters – FREE!
+I’m thrilled about the release of my latest book, Fortune & Fame, with Victoria Christopher Murray.
+This is the third book in the Rachel-Jasmine series.
+This book finds the duo with their own reality show…complete with two scandalous women from their pasts. , a compelling tale about a family secret and a young woman determined to uncover the truth about her pasts.
+Make sure you check it out!
 Still no release date for Let the Church Say Amen, the movie (directed by actress Regina King, produced by Queen Latifah’s Flava Unit, Royal Ties Productions and Bobcatt Films).
 The movie stars Steve Harris, Lela Rochon, Naturi Naughton, Hosea Chanchez, Collins Penne and more talented actors, including yours truly!
 Yes, I made my movie debut as a Deaconess!
 And I killed those six lines if I must say so myself!
 Can’t wait for you to check it out when it’s released this fall.
 Don’t have an exact day yet, but make sure you’re on my mailing list so I can keep you posted!
 In the meantime, if you’re in one of my upcoming tour cities, I hope to see you on the road!
 Otherwise, see you between the pages of a book!

 Olivia Dawson has watched her mother struggle her whole life.
 For as long as she can remember, it’s been just the two of them, trying to make ends meet.
 When Olivia finally gets her big break—acceptance into Julliard—she chooses not to go because she would rather stay home to take care of her sickly mother and help pay the bills, instead of pursuing her dream.